 2. Subjects must have histologically or cytologically confirmed advanced solid tumors, including glioma, that have recurred or progressed following standard therapy, or that have not responded to standard therapy.

 3. Subjects must have documented IDH1 gene-mutated disease based on local test evaluation.
 (Centralized testing will be performed retrospectively.)
-If not performed prior to screening, gene-mutation analysis should be one of the first screening procedures performed.

 4. Subject must have evaluable disease by RECIST v1.1 for subjects without glioma or by RANO criteria for subjects with glioma.